1. All advertisements submitted for display in an ADA publication are subject to review.

 7. The advertisement may cite, in footnotes, references from dental and other scientific literature provided the reference is truthful and is a fair and accurate representation of the body of literature supporting the claim made.

-8. Comparative advertising claims for competing products and services must be substantiated.
-Unwarranted disparagements or unfair comparisons of a competitor's products or services will not be allowed.
+8. Comparative advertising claims for competing products and services will not be accepted.

 9. Display advertising with respect to employment, purchase of practice, participation or any other contractual relationship with any dental care delivery mode or system may be accepted for publication.
 Such opportunities may also be advertised in the classified section of ADA publications without any illustrations or graphics.

-For questions regarding the ADA Advertising Standards, please contact Mr. Gilbert Munoz in the Publishing Division at 312.440.2783 or by email.
+For questions regarding the ADA Advertising Standards, please contact Ms. Rebecca Kiser in the Publishing Division at 312.440.3540 or by email.